JungTag/JungTag/README.md

 ## Experience
 - **KakaoPay Insurance** (2024.06 - Present)
-  - Developing and operating payment and settlement systems
+  - Developing and operating payment and disubrsement systems
 - **Gmarket** (2022.01 - 2024.06)
   - Built high-traffic discount and coupon APIs
   - Designed and optimized caching strategies using Redis